 by Lloyd Kahn

-The latest in the Shelter series on alternative house building.
+The last but one in the Shelter series on alternative house building.
 Up to the usual high standard, with examples of small owner-built homes from all around the world (including the UK).
 Essential reading.

 BUILDING A LOW IMPACT ROUNDHOUSE